laurafi97/submission-python-qgis-/README.md

 **Instructor:** Manuel Campagnolo

 ### Introduction:
 The project focuses on conducting an urban planning analysis using QGIS and Python scripting.
 The primary objective is to calculate the building-land ratio, a crucial metric in urban planning, for a designated area in the City of Ebelsbach, Germany.
 The project leverages the QGIS software along with Python scripts (`project.py` and `my_functions.py`) to automate various geospatial processes.
-To run the project correctly, please save the folders "input" and "output" as well as the scripts "project.py" and "my_functions.py" and "project_test.py" in a parent folder called "my_functions".
+To run the project correctly, please execute the script project.py in the Python Plugin in QGIS.

 ### Project Components:
 - **Data Sources:**